moonwhaler/CivitScraper/docs/organization.md

 ### Windows Symlink Requirements

-When using symlinks (`create_symlinks: true`) on Windows systems, one of the following conditions must be met:
+When using symlinks (`operation_mode: "symlink"`) on Windows systems, one of the following conditions must be met:

 1. Run the application with Administrator privileges
    - Right-click the application/terminal and select "Run as Administrator"